 For the IDP to remain relevant, a municipality must assess its performance and the achievements of its targets and strategic objectives.
 The IDP will therefore have to reflect the impact of successes as well as corrective measures to address challenges.
-The IDP , as Ephraim Mogale Municipality's strategic plan, informs municipal decision-making as well as all business processes, The IDP process must inform the municipality's financial and institutional planning and most importantly, the drafting of the annual budget.
+The IDP as the strategic plan document of Ephraim Mogale Municipality informs municipal decision-making, budgeting and other important business processes, The IDP process must inform the municipality's financial and institutional planning and most importantly, the drafting of the annual budget.

 The IDP and budget processes are two distinct but integrally linked processes which must be coordinated to ensure the IDP and budget related policies and the tabled budget are mutually consistent and credible.
+The 2021/2022 IDP review therefore is linked to the available financial resources under the disposal of the municipality.